Have you ever thought about why the same ads repeatedly appear as you’re flipping through the channels on TV?

 Despite the points in favour of inbound marketing, it has limitations that we should mention.
 Not to brag, but this article is an unbiased take on inbound and outbound marketing, and without knowing about the shortfalls, you’ll fail to devise a suitable marketing strategy.

-- Continuous maintenance
+• Continuous maintenance

-- Consumer behaviour never remains the same
+• Consumer behaviour never remains the same

-- It involves a lot of time and effort
+• It involves a lot of time and effort

-- Should have unique content that encourages buyers to act
+• It should have unique content that encourages buyers to act

-- Requires special tools for cross-channel and holistic campaigns
+• Requires special tools for cross-channel and holistic campaigns

 Outbound Marketing Efforts

-In a nutshell, it’s a one-way communication whereby the strategy highlights the services or products and why people should buy them.
+It’s a one-way communication whereby the strategy highlights the services or products and why people should buy them.

-A. Outbound Marketing Techniques
+A. Outbound Marketing Strategies

 B. Outbound Marketing Examples